OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 title: Preliminary programme
 ---

-Here we collect items for the programme of the [Computational Mathematics with Jupyter](http://opendreamkit.org/meetings/2017-01-16-ICMS/) workshop.
+This is the draft programme for the
+[Computational Mathematics with Jupyter](http://opendreamkit.org/meetings/2017-01-16-ICMS/) workshop.
 Please watch this page for updates!

-We plan to hold presentations and tutorials during morning sessions, and concurrent coding and documentation sprints during afternoon sessions.
+We will hold presentations and tutorials during morning sessions, and concurrent coding and documentation sprints during afternoon sessions (except swapping them places on Thursday).
-The schedule of the morning sessions will be determined prior to the workshop.
 Actitivies that will take place in the afternoons and their schedule will be decided at the beginning of the workshop dependently on how many people will sign up to the proposed coding and documentation sprints.
+At the end of each day we will hear brief reports from group activities.

 ## Monday, 16th January